 Just tender cooked borlotti beans–often called cranberry beans–are a tasty late summer snack.

-Use your thumb to pop open the fresh-picked speckled pods, place a few handfuls of beans in a skillet and cover with just an inch of water; add a couple of cloves of garlic, pepper corns, and fresh sage, and simmer until they are just tender, about 10 to 15 minutes.
+Quick Recipe: Use your thumb to pop open the fresh-picked speckled pods, place a few handfuls of beans in a skillet and cover with just an inch of water; add a couple of cloves of garlic, peppercorns, and fresh sage, and simmer until they are just tender about 10 to 15 minutes.
 Drain away the water; let the beans dry a minute or two in a colander or on paper towels; lightly salt to taste and drizzle with extra virgin olive oil.
 You can serve them alone warm or cooled or add them to the antipasto tray with mixed cheeses and sausages.

-If the beans are fresh picked just barely visible in the pod and still young, you can leave out the cooking part, and snack on the creamy textured, nutty flavored borlottis simply adding olive oil and sea salt.
-If you've brought home dried beans, soak those 3 to 8 hours at room temperature or place them in a saucepan covered with water and bring to a boil, remove from the heat, and soak for 1½ hours before cooking.
+Snack Suggestion: If the beans are fresh-picked just barely visible in the pod and still young, you can leave out the cooking part, and snack on the creamy textured, nutty-flavored borlottis simply adding olive oil and sea salt.
+If you’ve brought home dried beans, soak those 3 to 8 hours at room temperature or place them in a saucepan covered with water and bring to a boil, remove from the heat, and soak for 1½ hours before cooking.

 Cooked borlottis are tender and moist.
 They are native to South America but came to Tuscany and northern Italy long ago and have long been a favorite in Italy and Spain.
 In Italian cookery, the borlotti is used often in bean and pasta soup, know as pasta e fagioli.
 The borlotti can be added to stews or combined with other vegetables as a side dish.

 Enjoy the borlotti fresh in summer and dried year-round.
 Its timing is perfect; the borlotti is ready for picking in summer just as the string bean harvest slows.